hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

 +++

-My position among the people entirely depends upon my -character ; and if I am cowed down by the prosecution, * ♦ * living in Maharashtra is as good as living in the Andamans * * * We are incapable of nourishing any sinster feeling against the BritishRule and it is thus impossible for any of us to be convict- ed of such a heinous charge as sedition.
-Such risks however, we must take * * They are the risks of our profession * * Their (the Government's) object is to humiliate the Poona leaders, and I think in me they will not find a " kutchha reed ". . . ► Then you must remember that beyond a certain stage we are all servants of the people.
+> My position among the people entirely depends upon my character ; and if I am cowed down by the prosecution,
+living in Maharashtra is as good as living in the Andamans.
+We are incapable of nourishing any sinster feeling against the British Rule and it is thus impossible for any of us to be convicted of such a heinous charge as sedition.
+Such risks however, we must take * * They are the risks of our profession * * Their (the Government's) object is to humiliate the Poona leaders, and I think in me they will not find a " kutchha reed ". . .
+Then you must remember that beyond a certain stage we are all servants of the people.
 You will be betraying and disap- pointing them, if you show a lamentable want of courage at a critical time.
+>

-B. G. Tilak to Motilal Ghose.
+> B. G. Tilak to Motilal Ghose.

 ^T^HE cruel murder of Mr. Rand and Lieut.
 Ayerst threw the Anglo-Indian community.into a state of